 It also has moved well outside its original use, and to skin a cat is used to describe a gymnastic move by children on the playground when they pass their feet and legs between their arms while hanging by the hands from a set of horizontal bars.
 Reminiscent of turning an animal’s skin inside out as part of the removal process.

 Where, exactly, did this seemingly gruesome phrase originate from?
 Interestingly enough, the Pine Marten (part of the weasel family) has the nickname “treecat” in Ireland, and has long been called by this name.

 This term most likely spread through the UK as well, especially since the fur of a Pine Marten is considered exceptional.
 Wild felines have also long been hunted and bred for furs.

 Over time the domesticated cat became a cheap substitute for these wild options, as seen through various short stories, such as Gogol’s The Overcoat, (1842) in which an impoverished clerk needs a new overcoat.
 He scrapes together the necessary sum and when Marten fur proves to be too expensive, he selects cat fur as a substitute.

 In Germany, we even see a play on names to substitute cat for hare’s fur, for example, cat was “beunhoas” (loft-hare), “dakhoas”(roof-hare) and balkhoas (beam-hare).

-Unfortunately to our modern senses, cat fur has long been considered a more affordable substitute to more luxurious furs.
-Long before the synthetic fabric craze, garments were made from natural sources, and fur was highly sought after not only for fashion, but for durable warmth.
+Unfortunately to our modern senses, cat fur has long been considered a more affordable substitute for more luxurious furs.
+Long before the synthetic fabric craze, garments were made from natural sources, and fur was highly sought after not only for fashion but also for durable warmth.

 Even today the buying and selling of cat fur in some countries is not illegal despite the introduction of anti-cruelty laws within the 19th Century.